 I love this route because its elevation gives me enough training and it offers the reward of a mild downward slope which is perfect for speedy yet unthreatening descent.
 Traffic on the route is really low and therefore makes it very bike friendly.
 No wonder we ran into several groups of cyclists even on a weekday.

 If you want more climbing after doing Xizhi Pigeon, Fengguizui lookout is just about 13km away via Dahu Street, which offers a 636m climb.
+GPS route available at the end of this post.

 For me and Lois, our pick is this local hotpot restaurant that offers all-you-can-eat duck-blood curds 鴨血, braised pork rice 魯肉飯, and free drinks and ice cream along with a very generous portion of meat and veggies in a standard lunch set.
 That’s a very satisfying conclusion for a great ride.